correctomatic/correction-runner/README.md

 - Explain how it will receive the exercies
 - Explain what should be the output of the container

-You have the schemas of the required response in the `src\schemas\container_response_schema.json` file.
+You have the schema of the required response in the `src\schemas\container_response_schema.json` file.

 ## Security